Skip the bottled dressing and make a fresh-tasting Basic Vinaigrette in minutes with just oil, vinegar, salt, and pepper from your pantry.

 Here's what you need to make a simple, basic Vinaigrette:

-- Salad Oil - Neutral oils will let the vinegar and additional ingredients shine, while a flavored oil like peanut or walnut will be the star.
-You can also consider the weight of the oil and choose a heavier oil like grapeseed oil to make a thicker more luxurious vinaigrette.
+- Salad Oil - Neutral oils let the vinegar and additional ingredients shine, while a flavored oil like peanut or walnut will be the star.
+You can also consider the oil's weight and choose a heavier oil, such as grapeseed oil, to make a thicker, more luxurious vinaigrette.

-- Vinegar - All types of vinegar are well-suited, white, apple cider, rice wine, sherry, and balsamic are commonly used examples.
-But citrus juice can also be used since it is acidic.
+- Vinegar - All types of vinegar are well-suited; white, apple cider, rice wine, sherry, and balsamic are commonly used examples.
+My Lemon Dressing contains citrus juice (lemon) which can also be used since it is acidic.

 - Salt - Salt will enhance the flavor of the dressing.
 I always use the basic table salt in the round blue box with the little girl on the label.
 It gives me a consistent measurement with the right amount of saltiness.